kperanovic/epam-systems-exercise/README.md

 ### Local

 If you want to run the codebase locally, from project root run `go run *.go`.
-All environment variables can still be passed like in docker-compose
+All environment variables can still be passed like in docker-compose.

 Example : `AUTH_SECRET="zuTNubVdTIv2fLoNDsgHuDjcMBiA9ofV" KAFKA_ADDR="localhost:9092" DB_USER="user" DB_PWD="pass" go run *.go`